Support EWU's Catalyst

 The building is owned by South Landing Investors, LLC, an entity formed by long-time McKinstry executives Dean Allen and Bill Teplicky, as well as other minority investors.
 The land is owned by Avista Development.

-Eastern is exploring the opportunity to relocate its College of Business offerings currently on the Spokane Campus into the Catalyst, which will facilitate more collaboration with business and industry inside the state-of-the-art facility.
-EWU’s health science offerings—such as dental hygiene, physical therapy, occupational therapy and communication disorders–will remain in the Health Sciences Building on the Spokane Campus.
+EWU’s health science offerings—such as dental hygiene, physical therapy, occupational therapy and communication disorders—will remain in the Health Sciences Building on the Spokane campus shared with WSU Spokane.

 Eastern is the main tenant.
 Katerra, which is manufacturing the cross-laminated timber (CLT) used to build the facility, will also be a tenant.
 There is a possibility for other tenants in the building.